Shoe-shopping for some of us is a miserable experience.

 Narrow shoe widths used to be far more available, but these days they're often limited to only the most expensive brands... unless you opt for custom shoes (at ten times the cost!)

-Podiatrists and specialty shoe stores make recommendations for narrow heels every week:
+Podiatrists and specialty shoe stores make recommendations every week to prevent heels from popping out of shoes:

 - Heel grips